DamonStangel/Personal-Nutrition-Tracker/README.md

 The repository contains only a small generic starter library and example day.
 Personal recipes and tracking history belong in private backup files, not in source control.

+STEPS TO USE APP

+1. Clone repo or download folder as zip using the green code dropdown button.
+2. Extract files into a file location - preferably not in the downloads folder.
+3. After the extract is complete, navigate and find the household-ledger.html file in file explorer.
+4. Double click to open the html file in a browser in order to use it locally

 ## Private backup routine

 1. Keep using Daily Fuel normally; changes save automatically in the current browser.